-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning and based on the analysis of the results in 2017-2018, faculty and University Supervisors will provide targeted support and remediation in the field for those failing to meet the target during the internship process in 2018-2019.
+Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty and University Supervisors will provide targeted support and remediation in the field for those failing to meet the target during the internship process.
 In response to recommendations by the TEAC the Observation Form is being updated by faculty.
-The program specific section of the form has been aligned with CEC standards.
+For 2018-2019 the program specific section of the form has been aligned with CEC standards.
 This effort to engage in program improvement will strengthen candidates' knowledge and skills relating to Special Education curriculum, development, and assessment.